Tootooroo/Companion/INSTALL.md

 That folder name is fine.
 You do not need to rename it.

-## Do not run files from inside the ZIP

-The Companion needs to create its own private Python environment and access files beside the launcher.
+**Do not run the Companion from inside the ZIP.** It must be extracted so it can create its private Python environment and access the other Companion files.

-If you are viewing the contents of a compressed ZIP without having extracted it first, stop and extract the ZIP.

 A normal extracted Companion folder should contain files similar to: